-The new Start-up Rescue Instrument was created to alleviate the economic shock posed by the COVID-19 pandemic.
-Start-ups can apply to receive up to €500,000 in co-investment from EIT Health, in return for options.
+The Start-up Rescue Instrument was created to alleviate the economic shock posed by the COVID-19 pandemic.
+Start-ups applied to receive up to €500,000 in co-investment from EIT Health, in return for options.

 Due to the COVID-19 crisis, start-ups are struggling to close financing rounds and investors are struggling to keep their portfolios afloat.
 In some cases, private investors are adopting a portfolio-first strategy and pausing investment into new targets to focus on existing portfolios.

 Part of the EIT Crisis Response Initiative, the EIT Health Start-up Rescue Instrument directly contributes to the European Union’s response to the COVID-19 pandemic.
 The new instrument aims to support highly innovative ventures by increasing investor firepower and bridging the fundraising gap of start-ups in Series A, Series B and bridge-financing rounds.

 EIT Health will leverage the value of an investor’s commitment and co-invest up to €500,000 in grants for options.
 For example, if a private investor invests at least €250,000, EIT Health will match this with a €500,000 grant and give the start-up a total cash injection of €750,000.